LeetCode-in-All/LeetCode-in-All.github.io/src/main/js/g0001_0100/s0076_minimum_window_substring/readme.md

     let head = 0

     while (end < s.length) {
-        // Decrease count for characters in `s` found in `t` if (map[s.charCodeAt(end++)]-- > 0) {
+        if (map[s.charCodeAt(end++)]-- > 0) {
             count--
         }

-        // When all characters of `t` are matched while (count === 0) {
+        while (count === 0) {
             if (end - begin < d) {
                 d = end - begin
                 head = begin
             }
-            // Move the `begin` pointer and update the map if (map[s.charCodeAt(begin++)]++ === 0) {
+            if (map[s.charCodeAt(begin++)]++ === 0) {
                 count++
             }